-This Global Forum is held to strengthen international dialogue on responsible business conduct and provide a platform to exchange views on how to do well while doing no harm in an effort to contribute to sustainable development and enduring social progress.
-The 2015 Global Forum will focus on showcasing concrete examples of action and results-oriented solutions from efforts on the ground.
+This Global Forum strengthens the international dialogue on responsible business conduct and provides a platform to exchange views on how to do well while doing no harm in an effort to contribute to sustainable development and enduring social progress.
+The 2016 Global Forum will focus on achieving meaningful impact through responsible business.

 Le Forum 2016, intitulé "Economies productives, sociétés inclusives", s'articulera autour de trois thèmes transversaux, aussi à l'ordre du jour de la Réunion ministérielle : croissance inclusive et productivité, innovation et économie numérique, et coopération entre les pays au service de la mise en œuvre des grands accords et normes internationaux.

 10-12 May, Paris: The 2016 forum will focus on compliance and implementation of the OECD Due Diligence Guidance.
 Areas of focus will include maximising the positive impacts on livelihoods through due diligence, viable options for trade in artisanal and small-scale mined gold or identifying and preventing the worst forms of child labour in the mineral supply chain.

 Singapore, 25 April 2016: This roundtable focused on key themes related to G20 work, in particular the views of the private sector on current work developed by the OECD for the G20 Presidency toward promoting more diversified and innovative infrastructure financing.

 21 April 2016, Paris: The OECD will host a High-Level Meeting on boosting the impact of anti-corruption reforms in Eastern Europe and Central Asia.